TIPS For A Great Photo Session

 NOTE: Most people look great in cool tones.
 Choose what you look most youthful and relaxed in.

-- A top with sleeves at least to the elbow
+- A top with sleeves at least to the elbow.
+This helps show off your face rather than the top of your arm.

 - Long pants for men/ladies or a skirt below the knee for ladies for formal pictures.
 For casual pictures, use your imagination.

-- Dark socks and footwear (unless it’s a barefoot image on the beach)
+- Usually dark socks (if wearing socks) and footwear (unless it’s a barefoot image on the beach or grass)

 - Jewelry…simple and minimalist